20 Top-Rated Tourist Attractions in Fort Worth, TX

 - At the top-end of the mid-range bracket is the Embassy Suites, with large rooms and a great location in the Sundance Square area.
 Molly the Trolley stops right outside the hotel's front door.

-- Also in a good location and offering a free five-mile shuttle is the TownePlace Suites.
-The Holiday Inn Express, on the west side of downtown, is just a five-minute drive or pleasant walk through Trinity Park to a number of museums and also offers a free shuttle service.
+- Also in a good location and offering a free five-mile shuttle is the TownePlace Suites by Marriott.
+The Holiday Inn Express & Suites, on the west side of downtown, is just a five-minute drive or pleasant walk through Trinity Park to a number of museums and also offers a free shuttle service.

 - The Best Western Fort Worth Inn & Suites is west of the city center and is surrounded by a selection of restaurants.